-The use of independent peer reviewers (to obtain advice from experts knowledgeable in a particular research area) is an intrinsic part of The Wellcome Trust/DBT India Alliance (the ‘India Alliance’) decision-making process when deciding which activities it chooses to fund.
+The use of independent peer reviewers (to obtain advice from experts knowledgeable in a research area) is an intrinsic part of the India Alliance decision-making process when deciding the activities, it chooses to fund.

-Maintaining confidentiality in the peer review process is central to the India Alliance’s approach because it considers, in line with the majority of scientific research funding organisations worldwide, that the best quality peer review is obtained when the referees can comment candidly, in the knowledge that their comments will be disclosed only to those directly involved in the decision-making process.
+Maintaining confidentiality in the peer review process is central to the India Alliance’s approach because it considers, in line with a majority of scientific research funding organisations worldwide, that the best quality peer review is obtained when the referees can comment candidly, with the knowledge that their comments will be disclosed only to those directly involved in the decision-making process.
 In addition, the India Alliance maintains the confidentiality of the comments because, in most cases, they relate directly to the work of identifiable individual scientists.
 However, with the permission of the referees, the India Alliance usually feeds back non-attributed comments to applicants who have submitted full applications.
-This is particularly useful to applicants who have not been successful, as the comments can assist them in understanding why their application was notsupported and how improvements might be made to future applications.
+This is particularly useful to those applicants who have not been successful, as the comments can assist them in understanding why their application was not supported and how improvements might be made to future applications.

 Research should be carried out in accordance to the Department of Biotechnology and Indian Council of Medical Research’s Guidelines for Stem Cell Research and Therapy.

 India Alliance funded researchers should deposit viable samples of human stem cell lines derived using India Alliance funding in an internationally recognised stem cell bank.

 Stem cell research is funded on merit and scientific excellence after rigorous peer review.